New to the Theology and Science Discussion?

 Founder and Director, CTNS

-Professor of Theology and Science in Residence, GTU
+Professor of Theology and Science, GTU

 For a detailed discussion, see Dr. Robert Russell's "Bridging Science and Religion: Why it Must Be Done".